seahorce-scidac/REMORA/Docs/sphinx_doc/Visualization.rst

    locations.

 #.
 Under the "Cell Arrays" field, select a variable (e.g., "x_velocity") and click
    "Apply".
-Note that the default number of refinement levels loaded and vizualized is 1.
+Note that the default number of refinement levels loaded and visualized is 1.
    Change to the required number of AMR level before clicking "Apply".

 #.
 For "Representation" select "Surface".